gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 - **FindMy App > Me** screen
   - Enable *Share My Location*

 !> The location of the devices you are tracking must be displayed on the *FindMy App > People* Map screen.
-If it is not displayed here, it's location is not shared and will not be returned to iCloud3 when it is requested.
+If it is not displayed here, its location is not shared and will not be returned to iCloud3 when it is requested.

 #### Authenticating the Other Apple Accounts